 Which begs the question, what do you do after week 4 to continue to promote aerobic and anaerobic adaptations?
 With intensity already so high, I doubt driving the intensity even higher would stimulate greater adaptation.

 Furthermore, the subjects in the Tabata study were recreational sporting college students, so it is difficult to extrapolate these fast physiological changes to an athletic population that trains consistently for their competitive martial art.

 Tabata Causes High Levels Of Fatigue

 With Tabata being performed to exhaustion 4 times a week, there is little room for other forms of training.
-The most important aspect of martial arts performance is the technical and tactical skill.
+The most important aspect of martial arts performance is technical and tactical skills.
 Being fatigued when performing skill work isn’t the best way to plan your training.

 Even if you were to reduce the number of Tabata sessions per week in half, that is still two exhausting sessions per week that take away from something else- even if they are just 4 minutes in length.

 Now, I am not saying that hard, exhausting training sessions shouldn’t be done.
 Not at all.
 Especially when higher intensity exercise is needed to stimulate anaerobic capacity adaptations which have extra importance in martial arts such as wrestling.

 Also, the ability of the anaerobic lactic energy system to continually remove acidic waste products from the working muscles is vitally important.

 But there are more effective ways of developing anaerobic capacity for combat sports that don’t require multiple days of exhaustion sitting on a bike.

-Furthermore, much of these anaerobic capacity style drills may not even be needed due to the fact sparring and more intense trainings take place as the athlete progresses closer to a fight.
+Furthermore, much of these anaerobic capacity style drills may not even be needed due to the fact sparring and more intense training take place as the athlete progresses closer to a fight.